grafana/grafana/docs/sources/datasources/prometheus/query-editor/index.md

 - **Range** - Returns a range vector consisting of a set of time series data containing a range of data points over time for each time series.
 You can choose lines, bars, points, stacked lines or stacked bars
 - **Instant** - Returns one data point per query and only the most recent point in the time range provided.
 The results can be shown in table format or as raw data.
 To depict instant query results in the time series panel, first add a field override, next add a property to the override named `Transform`, and finally select `Constant` from the **Transform** dropdown.

-For more information, refer to the [Time Series Transform option documentation][time-series-transform].
+For more information, refer to the [Time Series Transform option documentation](ref:time-series-transform).

 {{% admonition type="note" %}}
 Grafana modifies the request dates for queries to align them with the dynamically calculated step.